Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 In a purely competitive market, there are large numbers of firms producing a standardized product.
 Market prices are determined by consumer demand; no supplier has any influence over the market price, and thus, the suppliers are price takers.
 The primary reason why there are many firms is because there is a low barrier of entry into the business.
 The best examples of a purely competitive market are agricultural products, such as corn, wheat, and soybeans.

 Monopolistic competition is much like pure competition in that there are many suppliers and the barriers to entry are low.
 However, the suppliers try to achieve some price advantages by differentiating their products from other similar products.
 Most consumer goods, such as health and beauty aids, fall into this category.
 Suppliers try to differentiate their product as being better, so that they can justify higher prices or to increase market share.
 Monopolistic competition is only possible, however, when the differentiation is significant or if the suppliers are able to convince consumers that they are significant by using advertising or other methods that would convince consumers of a product's superiority.
-For instance, suppliers of toothpaste may try to convince the public that their product makes teeth whiter or helps to prevent cavities or periodontal disease.
+For instance, suppliers of toothpaste may try to convince the public that their product makes teeth whiter or helps prevent cavities or periodontal disease.

 An oligopoly is a market dominated by a few suppliers.
 Although supply and demand influences all markets, prices and output by an oligopoly are also based on strategic decisions: the expected response of other members of the oligopoly to changes in price and output by any 1 member.
 A high barrier to entry limits the number of suppliers that can compete in the market, so the oligopolistic firms have considerable influence over the market price of their product.
 However, they must always consider the actions of the other firms in the market when changing prices, because they are certain to respond in a way to neutralize any changes, so that they can maintain their market share.
 Auto manufacturers are a good example of an oligopoly, because the fixed costs of automobile manufacturing are very high, thus limiting the number of firms that can enter into the market.